Understanding Heart Failure

 If you are one of the 5.1 million Americans with advanced heart disease you know your risk for heart failure is high and that your options for treatment are limited.
 Our physicians at CHI St. Vincent Heart Institute, we provide advanced options to help

 Symptoms of Heart Failure

-If you have congestive heart failure or advanced heart failure, your heart can’t pump enough blood to meet your body’s needs.
-You may experience these symptoms which will get worse over time if they are not treated:
+If you have congestive heart failure or advanced heart failure, you may experience these symptoms which will get worse over time if they are not treated:

 - Feeling weak and tired

 - Feeling short of breath

 - Retaining fluid in your feet, legs